 Sarah’s background is in embryology, having gained a PhD in London and then several years’ experience as a postdoc in Sydney.
 After returning to the UK, she quickly realised that she was more interested in the communication of science rather than working in the lab herself.
-Sarah has been at kdm for nine years, first as account manager then account director, so she understands her clients’ needs and knows their markets extremely well.
+Sarah has been at kdm for 13 years, first as account manager then account director, so she understands her clients’ needs and knows their markets extremely well.
 She has built strong relationships, handling whatever her clients throw at her to deliver projects on time and within budget, and exceeding expectations wherever possible.
 She has also got married, had two children and moved house twice in that time.

 Head of Copywriting

 Nearly 22 years of copywriting at kdm means Jane can no longer read books, look in shop windows, watch television credits and ads, or even open her post without proof-reading the world.
 Her burgeoning OCD extends to hobbies too, planting tulips in a row and getting quite cross when stray wild flowers of the WRONG colour invade her garden borders.
 She attributes her varied workload, talking daily to fellow scientists whether they’re clients or customers (in English and German), and our close-knit kdm family to keeping her sane.
 Jane is a bit of a mad cat woman, loves chocolate and rugby, and is planning to move house quickly without a forwarding address once her third child goes to university – two down, one to go!

 Sophie has been with kdm for over ten years and is affectionately known as the ‘kdm glue’ bringing all these masterminds together and doing everything in between, from looking after everything and everyone in the office, to supporting our impressive marketing team with absolutely anything.
 She can normally be found behind a heater, under a desk, talking, telephoning, typing, tweeting, texting and ‘twerking’ to BBC Radio 2.

 Jan Le Mière